ribeiromatheus/products-analyzer/README.md

 # Products Analyzer
 **Organized and disorganized products identifier**

 It is a web app that identifies organized and disorganized products in **"supermakert freezers and shelfs with a fixed camera aimed to it"**.
-The application uses **IBM Watson Visual Recognition**
+The application uses **IBM Watson Visual Recognition**.

 ## Tecnologies
 - Node.js